Andriotto Financial Services

 The TRL, as a unified scale, enables applicants and reviewers to align with the expectations of the European Commission.

-The “entry point”: It refers to the maturity Level given at the beginning stage of the project serving a lower boundary.
-It helps meet the expectations of the European Commission in a specific call.
+The “Entry Point” refers to the maturity Level given at the beginning stage of the project.
+As such, it serves as a lower boundary.
+Also, it helps meet the expectations of the European Commission in a specific call.

 TRL assessment and declaration

-Other helping tools can be found online:
+Other helping tools are also available online:

-• Andriotto Financial Services team is an official advisors of the European Commission for Horizon 2020
+• Andriotto Financial Services’ team is an official advisor of the European Commission for Horizon Europe.

-• AFS has a Centre of Excellence in Switzerland with some of the most skilled EU grant specialists, writing a successful proposal and supporting clients during the different implementation phases
+• AFS has a Centre of Excellence in Switzerland with some of the most skilled EU grant specialists, writing successful proposals and supporting clients during different implementation phases of projects.

-• AFS evaluate and select the best projects and enterprises around Europe to receive public funding
+• AFS evaluates and selects the best projects and enterprises around Europe to receive public funding.

-• Our client portfolio includes some of the most important public institutions in Italy and in Europe
+• Our client portfolio includes some of the most important public institutions in Italy and in Europe.